dineshchhantyal/portfolio-v2/content/posts/facecam-screen-recorder-python/index.md

 I get a lot of opportunities to instruct students and professionals.
 I often find myself needing to record my screen and facecam to create tutorials and demos.
 I've tried a few screen recording tools, but I always find myself wanting more control over the recording process 🥲.
 Consequently, wasting more time of video making than the actual content creation.
-So, I. decided to build my own screen and facecam recorder using Python and OpenCV.
+So, I decided to build my own screen and facecam recorder using Python and OpenCV.

 ---